 Entering Into and Reviewing Contracts

 Construction projects involve a strict and tight schedule and often deal with a considerable amount of money.
-When commencing a project, a skillful lawyer is required so that the parties in the construction contract can lay down their obligations.
+When commencing a project, a skilled lawyer is required so that the parties in the construction contract can lay down their obligations.
 A construction lawyer, in foresight, can also know what kind of legal protection is needed by his client.

 Once the agreement has been drafted, reviewed and signed by each of the parties, it becomes the law between them, and breach of contract of either party can be subject to civil and sometimes even criminal action.
-Hence, the guidance of a lawyer is vital to ensure that both parties understand and mutually agree with the terms and stipulations they drafted within their agreement.
+Hence, the guidance of a lawyer is vital to ensuring that both parties understand and mutually agree with the terms and stipulations they drafted within their agreement.

 Having a Legal Opinion When It Comes to Related Laws to Construction